marcelo-santos-12/IJCNN/README.md

-# Local Binary Patterns and its variants on classification of histopathology images (IJCNN)
+# Local Binary Patterns and Its Variants on Classification of Histopathology Images (IJCNN)

 1. Download the source code.